MadCodes9/HappyPug/README.md

 of a 100, so each ingredient a certain amount of points calculated by 100 divided by the number of ingredients found.
 If a ingredient has a green rating, than it adds full points, if an ingredient is yellow, than it adds half-points, if an ingredient is read than it adds no points.
-Additional bonus points are added if the first five ingredients are green, than add another full pints and if there contains a yellow in the first five, than subtract another half-points and if there contains a red than subtract another full points.
+Additional bonus points are added if the first five ingredients are green, than add another full points and if there contains a yellow, than subtract another half-points and if there contains a red than subtract another full points.

 ## Technologies